SIT formed to investigate Lakhimpur rape-murder

 The sisters, aged 15 and 17, were found hanging from a tree in a sugarcane field, a kilometre away from their house.

-Meanwhile, SP Suman said they are considering invoking the stringent National Security Act (NSA) against the six men arrested in connection with the case.
+Meanwhile, SP Suman said they are considering invoking the stringent National Security Act (NSA) against the six men arrested in the case.

-The NSA allows detention of people up to one year without any charge.

 “We are mulling to impose the NSA on the six accused and a report in this regard will be sent to the district magistrate.
-Apart from this, DNA samples of the six accused men and the two girls will also be sent for an examination,” the SP said.
+Apart from this, DNA samples of the six accused men and the two girls will also be sent for an examination,” Suman told reporters.

 In another development on Friday, assistant district government counsel Brijesh Pandey said the accused were produced before a POCSO court on Friday where they were remanded in 14-day judicial custody.